 Lentil filling

-- To a medium pot or a dutch oven, heat olive oil over medium heat.
+- In a Dutch oven or a cast-iron skillet, heat olive oil over medium heat.
 Once hot, add onion, carrot, celery, and mushrooms and saute for 5-6 minutes, until fragrant.
-Add minced garlic and cook for 2 minutes.
+Add minced garlic and cook for 2 minutes.2 tablespoon olive oil, 1 medium white onion, diced, 1 large carrot, finely diced, 1 celery stalk, diced, 5-6 button mushrooms, sliced, 2 garlic cloves, minced

-- Then, add flour (or chickpea flour) and stir.
+- Then, add flour and stir.
 Cook for 2 minutes, stirring frequently to prevent burning.
-Add vegetable broth, coconut milk, potatoes, salt, black pepper, thyme, rosemary, and oregano.
+Gradually add the vegetable broth and coconut milk, stirring constantly to prevent lumps.
+Then, add the potatoes, salt, black pepper, thyme, rosemary, and oregano.
 Stir.
-Bring to a boil and simmer over medium-low heat for 10 minutes.
+Bring to a boil and simmer over medium-low heat for 10 minutes, or until potatoes are fork-tender.3 tablespoon all-purpose flour, 1 cup vegetable broth, 1 cup light coconut milk*, ½ teaspoon dried oregano, 1 large russet potato, peeled and chopped, ½ teaspoon dried thyme, ½ teaspoon dried rosemary, ยฝ - 1 teaspoon salt, Freshly cracked black pepper

 - Next, add lentils and frozen peas and cook for 5 more minutes, stirring frequently.
 If the mixture tends to burn easily, add a splash or two of water or broth.
-Remove from the heat.
+Remove from the heat.1 ½ cups cooked lentils, 1 cup frozen peas

 Assemble

 - Layer the rolled puff pastry on top.
-Trim the pastry to ½ inch beyond the edge of the pan.
+Trim the pastry to ยฝ inch beyond the edge of the pan.
 Use your index finger and thumb to fold the excess pastry into the inner edges of the pan.
-Use a sharp knife to make four straight cuts in the center of the dough (see photos in the blog post above).
+Use a sharp knife to make four straight cuts in the center of the dough (see photos in the blog post above).1 sheet puff pastry or pie dough, rolled 1 inch larger than the pie pan

 Bake